RSKriegs/RSKriegs/README.md

 ### Greetings!
 My name is Rafał and I am a 20 yo programming enthusiast based in Poland.

-My journey within programming began somewhere in 2019 when I have decided to finally find out what it really is borrowing a Python book from my girlfriend's father.
+My journey within programming began somewhere in 2019 when I have decided to finally find out what it really is having borrowed a Python book from my girlfriend's father.

 I am also a student at Warsaw School of Economics and a risk analyst intern in investment bank.